 - Paint brush

 Make a small tapered ball and then flatter with the fingers.
 Insert a piece of 28-gauge wire and using the cellpin, thin the leaf and edges (roll it on the petal to make it transparent).
 Using the sharp end of the cellpin, fray the edges as shown.

 Press the leaf into a double-sided veiner to create a natural look.
 Repeat this step until you have enough leaves to make a bunch.

 Place the leaves into an apple tray to dry.

-Prepare two chestnut sized balls of gumpaste.
-Cut 4 pieces of 26-gauge wire, twist two pieces of wire together to create a double tickness and then tape the wires and give a hook shape.
+Prepare two chestnut sized balls of gum paste.
+Cut 4 pieces of 26-gauge wire, twist two pieces of wire together to create a double thickness and then tape the wires and give a hook shape.
 Insert a piece of the hooked wire inside each Chestnut.

 Using small nail scissors, snip little cuts on each half of the shell you just attached, as shown.

 When the leaves are dry, prepare a piece of white paper with a bit of each dust color and a clean, dry paintbrush.
 Start painting green on the leaf´s center, and add touches of yellow, red and brown from the edges to the inner part of the leaf.

 Paint the inner part of the fruits with brown.
 Color the outer shells with green, and then add touches of yellow, red and brown as shown.

 Assemble the leaves in groups of five, taping together with brown florist tape, as shown, and then fanning out like a palm.
 Tape the two chestnuts together as shown.